Your Guide to Filing a Business Tax Extension

 Are there any benefits to filing a business tax extension?

+Yes, sometimes!
 Small business owners or self-employed individuals with SEP IRAs may find it beneficial to file a business tax extension because it extends the time you have to contribute to your plan.
 If you’re unfamiliar, a SEP-IRA is a variation of an IRA built for sole proprietors, freelancers, or any other small business owners.
 If you are self-employed and have one of these funds, make any additional deposits before the Oct.
-16 extended deadline.
+15 extended due date.
 And don’t forget to update your federal tax return based on your contributions.
 Remember — you’re funding your account for the previous tax year, not this year.

 When should I file a tax extension?